 Red Hat CloudForms Life Cycle

-Red Hat offers services for each major release of Red Hat CloudForms throughout two life cycle phases—called Production 1 and Production 2.
+Red Hat offers services for each major release of Red Hat CloudForms throughout two life cycle phases—called Full Support and Maintenance Support.

 Software support will be provided according to the published Scope of Coverage for Red Hat CloudForms.

 |Description||Full Support||Maintenance Support|

 |Access to previously released content through the Red Hat Customer Portal||Yes||Yes|

 |Self Help through the Red Hat Customer Portal||Yes||Yes|

 - Technical Support depends on the service level included in your Red Hat CloudForms subscription agreement.

 - Red Hat may choose, as an intermediate measure, to address serious issues that have an important impact to customer business with a hotfix while a Red Hat Bug Fix Advisory is created and verified.

 During the Full Support Phase, qualified Critical and Important Security Advisories (RHSAs) and Urgent and selected High Priority Bug Fix Advisories (RHBAs) may be released as they become available.
 Other errata advisories, such as Red Hat Enhancement Advisories (RHEAs), may be delivered as appropriate.

 For any minor release made available during this phase, the available and qualified errata advisories (RHSAs, RHBAs, and RHEAs) will be cumulatively included with the contents of previously released product updates.
 This means that if a customer is running an older version of the product and reports a bug, that bug will be fixed in the latest version of the software and a customer may need to upgrade in order to take advantage of that fix.